Saumya-Shah17/AI-Powered-Crop-Protection-Decision-Support-System/README.md

 - `jowar.pt` (10MB) - Jowar disease detection
 - `Tomato.pt` (10MB) - Tomato disease detection

-**If models are missing:**
-1. Clone the repository (models are included)
-2. Or download from the releases page
-3. Or contact the maintainer for model files
+**Note:** The models are tracked with Git LFS for efficient storage and download.

 ## Database Setup
 **No SQL database required!** This app uses: